Jbprod/Sopherim/README.md

 The development is ongoing, but the application couldn't be delivered in April.
 I still have some changes to do.
 I have also to review all the licenses in order to be sure I'm using it correctly.
 I have also to translate labels in French and English.

 A snapshot version will be delivered soon, but I can't give a date.
-But don't be afraid, I do all to make you happy.
+But don't be afraid, I'm doing all to make you happy.

 ![alt tag](http://img836.imageshack.us/img836/6506/jyv1.png)